BitNers/Learning-CS-from-Scratch/Operating Systems/README.md

 As we talked before, the process is an active entity, which means they have a block control for attributes such as memory, and registers.
 Each process is a Data Structure which contains the following.

         - Process ID -> A.K.A PID, is the identification for Process in a System.
-        - Process State -> It can be Running, or Ready, etc.
+        - Process State -> It can be Running, or Ready, et cetera.
         - CPU Registers and Program Counter -> Holds the address of the next instruction to be executed for that process.
         - CPU Scheduling -> Priority information and pointers for scheduling queues (We gonna see this later)
-        - Memory Management -> Pages/Segment Tables, Heap and Stack, etc.
+        - Memory Management -> Pages/Segment Tables, Heap and Stack, et cetera.
-        - Accounting Information -> User and Kernel CPU usage, limits, etc.
+        - Accounting Information -> User and Kernel CPU usage, limits, et cetera.
-        - I/O Status information -> Devices allocated, open file tables, etc.
+        - I/O Status information -> Devices allocated, open file tables, et cetera.

 -----